getcarina/getcarina.com/_tutorials/004-nuke-a-container.md

 removes the volumes associated with the container.
 You can use the long or short version of the flags.

-Alternatively, you can kill the client connection to the server, which appears as follows:
+Alternatively, you can sever the client connection to the server while keeping the Docker container running by killing the `docker run` command shown in `ps aux | grep docker`.

 ```
 $ ps aux | grep docker